Official website of Ambito Turistico Lunigiana

 Malaspina di Tresana Castle

 The Castle of Tresana, a typical Lunigiana manor, has a rich history of transformation.
-The original quadrangular tower, dating back to the year 1000, was enlarged over the centuries with the addition of a large circular tower.
-In 1565, Emperor Maximilian II granted Guglielmo Malaspina the investiture, making Tresana an independent fief.
+The original quadrangular tower, dating back to the year 1000, was expanded over the centuries with the addition of a large circular tower.
+In 1565, Emperor Maximilian II granted Guglielmo Malaspina the investiture, establishing Tresana as an independent fief.

-The fief had the rare privilege of minting coins, but in 1588 the Tresana Mint was involved in falsifications, causing excommunication by Pope Clement VIII.
-A turbulent period saw the population against the Malaspina, with the killing of Marquis Iacopo in 1650.
-Occupied by the Spanish in 1660, it was sold first to the Corsini princes and then to the French in 1797.
-After the Congress of Vienna, he returned to the Corsini princes, and finally Luigi Rossi was sold in 1856.
+The fief enjoyed the rare privilege of minting coins; however, in 1588, the Tresana Mint was implicated in counterfeiting activities, leading to excommunication by Pope Clement VIII.
+A turbulent period followed, marked by popular uprisings against the Malaspina family, including the assassination of Marquis Iacopo in 1650.
+The castle was occupied by the Spanish in 1660 and later sold—first to the Corsini princes, then to the French in 1797.
+After the Congress of Vienna, it was returned to the Corsini, and eventually sold to Luigi Rossi in 1856.

 Related